 Ofgem plans to introduce greater competition to onshore electricity transmission with new, separable and high-value onshore transmission assets to be tendered based on a similar mechanism to the offshore transmission regime.
 There is currently no clear indication as to when this competitively appointed transmission owner (CATO) regime is to be introduced.

 Distribution network operators

 The distribution network in the UK carries electricity from the high-voltage NETS to industrial, commercial and domestic users along lower voltage lines.
 The individual networks are organised along geographical lines with various regional monopolies.
 Historically these lines follow the boundaries of the former publicly owned electricity boards.
 There are 12 licensed distribution network operators (DNOs) in England and Wales and two in Scotland, which are owned by six different corporate groups, namely Electricity North West Limited, Northern Powergrid, SSE, SP Energy Networks, UK Power Networks and Western Power Distribution.
-There is one further DNO in Northern Ireland.
+One DNO operates in Northern Ireland, namely the Northern Ireland Electricity Networks.
 In addition to these, Ofgem also grants licences to a number of smaller networks owned and operated by independent network operators, which are commonly granted for business and commercial parks.